cloudmesh/technologies/chapters/tech/phoenix.md

   co-processors used for query processing.
-The primary use case for a VIEW is to transfer existing data into a Phoenix table, since data modification are not allowed on a VIEW and query performance will likely be less than as with a TABLE [@phoenix.apache.org].
+The primary use case for a VIEW is to transfer existing data into a Phoenix table, since data modification are not allowed on a VIEW and query performance will likely be less than as with a TABLE [@www-apachephoenix-org].